KASB pushing for nearly $4 billion dollars of federal relief funding for rural internet access

 They have marked Tuesday, as ‘Homework Gap Day of Action.’
 A day created to bring light to the digital divide between densely populated and rural areas in Kansas.

-The KASB is calling for Congress the close the homework gap and put funding toward ensuring students have the proper internet access and devices to carry out their studies.
+The Kansas Association of School Boards is calling for Congress the close the homework gap and put funding toward ensuring students have the proper internet access and devices to carry out their studies.

 The KASB says that it is critical that the funding must be included in the upcoming federal stimulus bill, as this may be the last one before the election season.